scverse/scverse-tutorials/README.md

 1. The package must be a scverse listed ecosystem package and therefore meet all corresponding requirements.
 2. Any used (advanced) methods must be published.
 Preprints are acceptable on a case by case basis.
-3. We require an active point of contact that is available on zulip.
+3. We require an active point of contact that is available on the [scverse zulip](https://scverse.zulipchat.com/).
 We reserve the right to remove packages if we cannot reach a responsible person anymore.

 ## How we resolve conflicts when several packages try to submit tutorials that tackle the same scientific question